ThePiyushAggarwal/ThePiyushAggarwal/README.md

 ### Hi there 👋

-Thanks for stopping by.
+Thanks for stopping by!

 I am a Frontend Developer.
-Most of work is in React.js
+Most of my work is in React.js

 There are a lot of personal projects here - small as well as bigger.
 They indicate my growth as whatever code I write, I like to put it here.